null

 Does Scotts offer a money-back guarantee?

 Absolutely.
-Every ScottsĀ® fertilizer carries the ScottsĀ® No-Quibble Guarantee: If for any reason you, the consumer, are not satisfied after using this product, you are entitled to get your money back.
+Every ScottsĀ® fertilizer carries the Scotts Miracle-Gro No-Quibble Money Back Guaranteeā„¢: If for any reason you, the end-user consumer, are not satisfied with the performance of your product, we will happily refund the purchase price.
 Simply send us evidence of purchase and we will mail you a refund check promptly.
 We believe in our products and want you to have that same confidence.